flycheck/flycheck/README.md

 - [Steve Purcell][purcell] implemented many checkers, contributed important ideas to the design of the checker API and engaged in worthwhile discussion to shape this project.
-- [Sylvain Benner][syl20bnr] added syntax checkers for Elixir and Erlang.
+- [Sylvain Benner][syl20bnr] added syntax checkers for Elixir and Erlang, and wrote the cool [flycheck-color-mode-line.el][] extension.
 - [Sylvain Rousseau][thisirs] added a syntax checker for POSIX shell script using `bash`, and improved error parsing in the Bash script syntax checker.
 - [Yannick Roehlly][yannick1974] added support for PEP8 naming errors to the